Homelessness in the United Kingdom: Penny sit-up

 The penny sit-up was one of the first homeless shelters in central London created for the people of Blackfriars.
 It was established during the late nineteenth and early twentieth centuries.
 The shelter was operated by The Salvation Army to provide support to destitute people.
 What made this shelter unique was that in exchange for a penny, people would be allowed to sit on a bench in a reasonably warm room all night.
 They were not allowed to lie down and sleep on the bench.
 In another charitable hostel in Preston, Lancashire in 1910, the Penny Sit-Up was described as "a penny is paid for entrance, and the men spend their nights lying on the bare floor, or sitting against the wall.
 There are no bunks or beds of any sort, only wooden kneelers for pillows; there is no stove".
 Another description in the same year says that "In Preston there is "the Penny Sit-up," or as Mr. Edwards prefers to call it, " The House of Despair." ...
 The room is literally bare.
 No fireplace, no stove hot water pipes, no sink, no water, no beds, chairs, blankets, no mattresses — nothing whatever for the furnishing of the room except small, very small oil lamp, very dimly lighted, and four long wooden kneelers about two inches off the floor sloping upwards towards the back.
 These are wooden pillows, and presently the floor of this room will be covered with bodies lying feet to feet in two double rows down the length of the room."

 A penny sit-up was the cheapest homeless shelter at that time.
-There were more expensive shelters available in London, such as a "four penny coffin", where the clients were provided with a coffin-sized box so that they can sleep lying-down, and a "two-penny hangover", in which clients were allowed to sleep on a bench in an upright position, with a rope to stop them falling over when as they slept.
+There were more expensive shelters available in London, such as a "four penny coffin", where the clients were provided with a coffin-sized box so that they could sleep lying-down, and a "two-penny hangover", in which clients were allowed to sleep on a bench in an upright position, with a rope to stop them falling over when as they slept.

 By 1912, the Salvation Army's Penny Sit-Up in Blackfriars had been closed.

 By today's standards, the penny sit-up would be considered inadequate and callous.
 However, at the time it was considered a well-meaning, inexpensive, and compassionate attempt to deal with the recent explosion in homelessness caused by the rapid urbanisation of 19th century England.
 The Salvation Army believed these shelters provided relief from the harsh London winters and provided new followers of Christianity.
 Others, such as Professor Howard Sercombe of the University of Strathclyde, have argued that such institutions were more likely to have been designed to control the homeless, or at the very best were a compassionate response to the harsh "moving on" laws of the time, which made it illegal for people to remain vagrant upon the streets.